brandur/sorg/content/passages-drafts/002-japan.md

 * Finish by pouring on another 450g water for a total of 600g.

-## Around the web (#web)
+## A few other publications (#publications)

 If you're interested in reading a little more in-depth on technical subjects, since the last edition of _Passages_ I published two more articles on idempotency.
-[Using atomic transactions to power an idempotent API][httptransactions] talks about how to implement an idempotent API whose correctness is guaranteed through `SERIALIZABLE` transactions in Postgres.
-[Implementing Stripe-like idempotency keys in Postgres][idempotencykeys] goes into similar material, but covers the more difficult case where the API has to make its own mutation by calling out across a network to foreign services.
+The article published [earlier this year on Stripe's blog][stripeidempotency] is a decent primer.
+[Using atomic transactions to power an idempotent API][httptransactions] goes a little further to talk about how to implement an idempotent API whose correctness is guaranteed through `SERIALIZABLE` transactions in Postgres.
+[Implementing Stripe-like idempotency keys in Postgres][idempotencykeys] covers the more difficult case where the API has to make its own mutation by calling out across a network to foreign services.

-[Redis streams and the unified log][redisstreams] introduces the new streams data structure and how it can be used to build log-based architecture in software (cheaply).
+[Redis streams and the unified log][redisstreams] introduces the new streams data structure in Redis and how it can be used to build log-based architecture in software.
+In many stacks streams will be a good Kafka alternative that's easier to install and cheaper to run.

+Thanks for making it this far!
+I hope this newsletter will serve as your periodic reminder to get in touch -- just hit "reply".

 [chemex]: https://en.wikipedia.org/wiki/Chemex_Coffeemaker
 [hauser]: https://missionworkshop.com/products/the-hauser-hydration-backpack